yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Ciąg tekstowy zawierający opis właściwości.
+Ciąg tekstowy, który zawiera opis właściwości.

 ### <a name="remarks"></a>Uwagi

-Formant listy właściwości używa również tej metody do wyświetlania opisu właściwości.
+Kontrolka listy właściwości używa również tej metody do wyświetlania opisu właściwości.

-## <a name="cmfcpropertygridpropertygetexpandedsubitems"></a><a name="getexpandedsubitems"></a>WŁAŚCIWOŚCI CMFCPropertyGridProperty::GetExpandedSubItems
+## <a name="cmfcpropertygridpropertygetexpandedsubitems"></a><a name="getexpandedsubitems"></a> CMFCPropertyGridProperty::GetExpandedSubItems

 Pobiera liczbę rozwiniętych elementów podrzędnych.